bukaiqiaode/automation_execution_collector/1_Support_Create_Close_Schedule.md

 - ID: primary key, automatic increasing
 - Name: name of the schedule, GUID
-- Status: flag the status of the schedule
+- Status: flag the status of the schedule. 'a'=open, 'b'=closed, ....
 - Created time: timestamp
 - last_modify_time: timestamp
 - client_token: to identify the owner of this schedule